vmartinyan/MOJ-Portal/wp-content/plugins/ultimate-faqs/readme.txt

 13. View of FAQ custom fields in the admin

 == Changelog ==
+= 1.5.37 =
+- Fixed an error with the "Main FAQ page" permalink setting

+= 1.5.36 =
+- Minor admin styling update

 = 1.5.35 =
 - Changed the menu icon
 - Added missing filters for the title